georgemarselis-nvi/libcertstore/README.md

 ausearch -k certstore_keys
 ```

-You get: who, what process, what UID, what syscall, what time.
+You get: who, what process, what UID, what syscall, and what time.
 Forward to syslog or a SIEM for alerting.

 ### SELinux / AppArmor